trueos/sysadm/docs/client_handbook/sysadmclient.rst

 other operating systems are available from the
 `SysAdm Website <https://sysadm.us/>`_.

+.. note:: By default, SysAdm™ does not allow for remote access to the system.
+Please review the SysAdm™ server handbook for instructions on initializing the remote access elements of SysAdm™.

-The following utilities have been removed from Control Panel as they are now available in the SysAdm™ client:
+A number of utilities have been removed from Control Panel as they are now available in the SysAdm™ client:

 **Application Management**

-* :ref:`AppCafe®`
+* :ref:`AppCafe`

 * :ref:`Update Manager`